Rs. 5,000 - Rs. 2 crore

 - Fixed interest rate: The upcoming Sovereign Gold Bond Scheme 2025-26 offers a 2.50% annual interest rate.

-- Payment frequency: Interest is paid semi-annually to bondholders, providing a regular income stream.
+- Payment frequency: The Sovereign Gold Bond interest rate is paid semi-annually to bondholders, providing a regular income stream.

 - Return on gold price: Investors not only earn fixed interest but also benefit from the appreciation of gold prices, making it a dual benefit investment.